Project: Pulp Finance

 Unfortunately, the 2017 report In the red, which scored the policies of large pulp financing banks against the Red Lines, finds that the banking sector does not have policies that are fit for purpose to avoid irresponsible investment in damaging pulp and paper projects and companies.
-In 2018 we will highlight several of the red lines and provide banks with additional information on social and environmental issues, to increase awareness of the financial and reputational risks they are exposed to due to their lack of policies.
+In 2018 and 2019 we highlighted several of the red lines and provide banks with additional information on social and environmental issues, to increase awareness of the financial and reputational risks they are exposed to due to their lack of policies.

 The working group also engages with (potential) financiers on particular companies, especially on their plans to build new mills.
 New mills cost hundreds of millions, if not billions of dollars, and therefore companies need large financiers to realise these projects.
 It is important that they are well informed about the predicted social and environmental impacts of the new mills, as they might be held co-responsible for them.

 EPN has published a map of proposed and planned new pulp mills as well as a report on these plans for pulp mill expansion.
 As of March 2020, there are several large-scale projects for new pulp mills around the world, including a mill in Mozambique by Portucel/The navigator Company, a mill in Paso de los Toros in Uruguay by UPM, a mill in India by APP, and potentially two large mill in Brazil (one by Euca Energy in Mato Grosso, and one by Suzano, in Ribas do Rio Pardo).
 On the other hand, two other large mills have been shelved, after strong opposition: one in Estonia by EstFor and a mill in Amazar, Russia.